Vlasikha, Moscow Oblast: History

-A closed administrative-territorial formation was established on the territory of the closed military townlet #22/1 on January 19, 2009.
 On August 5, 2009, Boris Gromov, the Governor of Moscow Oblast, issued a Resolution which transformed the military townlet into an urban-type settlement.
-On October 29, the urban-type settlement was named "Vlasikha"; however, as of 2011, this name is not yet official pending the approval by the Government of Russia.
+On October 29, the urban-type settlement was named "Vlasikha".

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the closed administrative-territorial formation of Vlasikha—an administrative unit with the status equal to that of the districts.
 As a municipal division, the closed administrative-territorial formation of Vlasikha is incorporated as Vlasikha Urban Okrug.